-Gretchen Weightman is the General Manager for Asia Pacific and Japan at Illumina.
-In her role, Weightman is responsible for leading and developing the commercial organization within the region that includes Japan, Singapore, Australia, South Korea, New Zealand, and India.
+Gretchen Weightman is the Head of Region for Asia Pacific, Middle East, and Africa at Illumina.
+In her role, Weightman is responsible for leading and developing the commercial organization within the region that includes Japan, Oceana, South Korea, South East Asia, Dubai, South Africa and CIS countries.

 Weightman has held several leadership positions within Illumina prior to her current role.
 She was the Director of Sales for Asia Pacific, where she was responsible for sales of the Asia Pacific region, overseeing five geographical districts for orders, shipments and revenue.
 Prior to this, Weightman was the Senior Marketing Manager for South Asia Pacific, responsible for the overall marketing strategy and implementation in South East Asia, India, Singapore, Australia, and New Zealand.

 Prior to joining Illumina, Weightman worked at Applied Biosystems in a variety of commercial positions including Sales, Marketing, and Product Management.
 Her professional career started at Genesis Research & Development where she set up the high-throughput sequencing facility.

 Weightman graduated from Auckland University with a BSc in Molecular Genetics and a Diploma of Commerce.

 Joydeep Goswami, PhD

 Chief Financial Officer, Chief Strategy and Corporate Development Officer